Designaroni/jekyll-multisites/README.md

 ### Inspiration

 Inspiration for this project came out of a need to share modular web components across a system of sites, Branding assets, shared call to action banners, modules of custom html, css & javscript & shared vendor assets.

-### Default Application Structure

-...
-I'll get there don't worry, in the mean time shoot me a message on twitter [@designaroni](https://twitter.com/designaroni)